 U.S. Geological Survey, Department of the Interior, Water Resources

 The daily water average is important to record because it determines if an area is in danger of being in a drought zone.
 For places with a hydropower plant, it’s vital to monitor the water levels which is why they track over 3,000 locations.
 Currently, the states with the highest concentration of drought conditions are California, Idaho, Utah, Georgia, Nevada, Oregon and Washington.

 Bureau of Ocean Energy Management, Department of the Interior, Fossil Fuels in Alaska

 Alaska is becoming a top producer of oil and a database exists to keep track of the oil production.
 In 2015, Alaska produced 192.5 million barrels of oil.
 The number has consistently gone down since 2004, when Alaska produce 360.213 million barrels.
 With the United States wanting to rely on domestic production, it’s important to keep know Alaska’s production capabilities.

-Looking at these datasets gave us a new insight into energy.
+Looking at these energy data sets gave us a new insight into energy consumption.